Bill Daly: Major milestones

 In 1996, Bill Daly was hired by the National Hockey League (NHL) as senior vice president of legal affairs.
 Prior to joining the NHL, Daly was an attorney with the law firm of Skadden, Arps, Slate, Meagher & Flom for six years.
 In 2000, Daly began assuming responsibility for all of the NHL's international transactions with the league's new focus on international affairs.
 Shortly after, in 2001, Daly established an agreement between the NHL and International Ice Hockey Federation (IIHF) that stated a number of guidelines for international player relations including the age at which teams can sign European prospects, how long they can keep players, and compensation for European clubs for the loss of their star players.

 Daly was the NHL's main negotiator during collective bargaining with NHL players in the 2004-05 NHL lock out, that ended in July 2005 when the NHLPA approved the new collective-bargaining agreement (CBA) with a 464–68 vote.
 The same year, Daly helped negotiate the two-year, $135 million deal with Comcast for the league's cable broadcasting rights.

 In 2005, Daly was named the first NHL deputy commissioner.
 In 2014, he received the Lester Patrick Trophy along with Paul Holmgren.

 Daly spoke at the World Hockey Summit in 2010, and stated a desire to increase the number of NHL games in Europe and to market its brands and most popular teams to Europeans.

 Daly played a key role in two of the most impactful commercial contracts with TV rightsholders in NHL history.
 In 2011, he led negotiations on the 10-year U.S. national rights agreement with NBC Sports Group, delivering NHL regular season games regularly to U.S. fans through over-the-air, NBC Sports Network, and NBC's newly created sports cable channel.
-The deal also provided coverage of almost every Stanley Cup Finals game for the first time.
+The deal also provided coverage of almost every Stanley Cup Final game for the first time.
 In 2013, he again was the lead negotiator in the 12-year Canadian national broadcast and new media deal with Rogers Communications (Rogers Sportsnet).

 In 2017, Daly reinvigorated the NHL's international strategy that brought NHL teams to China for the first-ever preseason games in Beijing and Shanghai.
 It also reintroduced games in Europe, bringing regular season games to Sweden for the first time since 2011.